aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

 }
 ```

-We're using a transition because we want to disable the button and dipslay text feedback when the action is underway.
+We're using a transition because we want to disable the button and display text feedback when the action is underway.
 This is a common pattern in React 19 applications.

 Problem is, this requires the component to be hydrated to work.
 We can improve this.